The We’re All Equal campaign website has been launched. See:

-At a time of deepening crisis in SYRIA and PAKISTAN, AID TO THE CHURCH IN NEED is holding a briefing with eye-witness testimonies from two of their project partners.
+On Monday October 17th, at a time of deepening crisis in SYRIA and PAKISTAN, AID TO THE CHURCH IN NEED held a briefing with eye-witness testimonies from two of their project partners.

 PAKISTAN: ARCHBISHOP SEBASTIAN SHAW of Lahore.